 Before you head to the store, think about what it is you’re looking for.
 Things like strain type and quantity should be considered beforehand, so you’re not as overwhelmed with all the choices you’ll be presented with.

-Legal Ontario retailers are supplied by the Ontario Cannabis Store, so head to their online website (OCS.ca) and familiarize yourself with the available options.
+Legal Ontario retailers are supplied by the Ontario Cannabis Store, so visit their website and familiarize yourself with the available options.
 Knowing what you want, or at least having a starting point when speaking with your budtender is a good idea to help your experience be a positive one.

 In Toronto, at the Hunny Pot on Queen St., the moment you walk into the store you’re greeted by your own personal budtender armed with an iPad.
 Their job is to guide you around the store, answer your questions, give advice, and generally make sure your shopping experience is successful.
 If you have questions about anything, just ask – budtenders are ready to convey their knowledge and help you make a decision you’ll be happy with.